On the quasi-uniformity properties of quasi-Monte Carlo point sets and sequences -- Part I: Lattices and Kronecker sequences: Background on lattices

-The following result can be easily brought together from well-known results in the literature.
+\textbf{The spectral test and enhanced trigonometric degree of lattices.} The following result can be easily brought together from well-known results in the literature.
 Let $\XX = T(\ZZ^d)$ be a $d$-dimensional lattice and $P = \XX \cap [0,1)^d$ with $|P|=N$.
 The spectral-test of the lattice $\XX$, is and the enhanced trigonometric degree of the lattice $\XX$ is Like discrepancy, the spectral-test and enhanced trigonometric degree are important figure-of-merits for lattices in the context of numerical integration.
 For general information we refer to, e.g., \cite[Section~1.8]{DKP22}.

 \begin{lemma} Let $d \in \mathbb{N}$ and $\XX = T(\ZZ^d)$ be a $d$-dimensional lattice and $P = \XX \cap [0,1)^d$ with $|P|=N$.
 Then for any $p \in [1,\infty]$ we have

 where $J_N(P)$ denotes the isotropic discrepancy of $P$, $\sigma_N(P)$ is the spectral-test of the lattice $\XX$ and $\kappa_N(P)$ is the enhanced trigonometric degree of the lattice $\XX$. \end{lemma}